rowangithub/DOrder/README.md

 		./msolve.py -no_hoflag -reachability ./tests/reachability/[bench]

-<h3>More explanation about benchmarks:</h3>
+<h3>More explanations about benchmarks:</h3>

-1. The inductive data structure program benchmarks, for Automatically Learning Shape Specifications, are included in ./tests/reachability/ directory.
-We can infer and verify specifications involving rich ordering properties of data structures (e.g. in AVL insertion function, the in-order relation of the output binary tree preserves the in-order relations of the input binary tree;
+1. We can infer and verify specifications involving rich ordering properties of data structures (e.g. in AVL insertion function, the in-order relation of the output binary tree preserves the in-order relations of the input binary tree;
 in list reversal function, the forward-order relation of the output list is equivalent to the backward-order relation of the input list;
 in heap merge function, the parent-child relation of the output heap preserves the parent-child relations of the input heaps).